tenet-ac-za/eduroam-imap-playbook/README.md

 ## Roles

-This playbook contains two roles, both of which should be usable independently and outside of the playbook.
+This playbook contains a number of roles, all of which should be usable independently and outside of the playbook.

 ### [pam-imap](roles/pam-imap)